The-OpenROAD-Project/alpha-release/README.md

 ## Build
 :warning: At this time, we are currently recommending the use of precompiled binaries for Centos 6.
-See [README on installing builds](build#installing-builds)

-See the build [README](build#creating-builds) on how to build and assembling all of the OpenROAD tools into a package.
+See [README](build#installing-builds) on installing builds and assembling all of the OpenROAD tools into a package.

 ## Install
 See instructions in the build [README](build#installing-builds) on how to install a pre-compiled package unto a Linux system